gagexhill/TLGLearning-PythonLabs/week1project/README.md

 ## Setup
 - Ensure you have Python 3.x installed.
-- Install required Pyhton packages using: `pip install requests emoji`
+- Install required Python packages using: `pip install requests emoji`
 - Clone or download this script to your local machine.
 - Execute the script in a Python environment: `python emojidecoder.py`
 - Follow the on-screen prompts to input your name and the text with emojis.